The-Puppet-Studios/casm/README.md

 # CASM
 CASM is a high-level assembly inspired interpreted language designed to make working with registers easier and more high-level.
-It supports things like printing, and other.
+It supports things like printing, and other stuff.

 # Documentation
 ## Out